 This may seem like a stupid thing to say, but it’s amazing just how many people overlook something like this.
 Of course, it’s more than possible to use standard shared, VPS (opens in new tab) (virtual private server), or dedicated hosting with a WordPress website, but you simply won’t get the same level of service as you would with a managed WordPress plan.

 Take WP Engine as an example again.
 Even its cheapest managed WordPress plan includes some great WordPress specific features, such as access to a selection of premium StudioPress themes, development and staging environments; Evercache caching; a global content delivery network (CDN); and much, much more.

 Again, these are all things you could get with your own shared hosting plan, but it’s just so much easier to use a managed WordPress solution.

 Building and maintaining a website is a lot of work.
 Even the simplest blogs require regular technical optimization, content updates, and security checks.
 And if something goes wrong, expect a whole lot more work on top of this.

 When you work with a managed WordPress hosting provider, a lot of the hard work will be done for you.
 All technical optimization, security, updates, and more will usually be included in your plan, leaving you free to focus on content creation and building your audience.
 And for the sake of the few dollars more per month that managed WordPress hosting costs over shared hosting, it seems like a logical choice.

 4. Benefit from exceptional security

 Generally, managed WordPress hosting comes with powerful security integrations to ensure your content is protected.
-For example, SiteGround looks after all aspects of your site’s security, performing updates when required and securing your site with a native firewall, among other things.
-You can read our SiteGround review to find out more about the web host.
+For example, SiteGround (opens in new tab) looks after all aspects of your site’s security, performing updates when required and securing your site with a native firewall, among other things.

 5. WordPress hosting is scalable